 The second limb, he says, requires ‘a question ‘general principle decided for the first time’.

-The third requires ‘a question of importance upon which further argument and decision of the Federal Court would be to the public advantage’.
+The third ruled by Edgar J, requires, ‘a question of importance upon which further argument and decision of the Federal Court would be to the public advantage’.

-Let us deal with the first, in support of which the judge quotes the English Court of Appeal decision in Ex parte Gilchrist In Re Armstrong 17 QBD 521.4The journal cites 528 as relevant page
+Let us deal with the first limb, in support of which the judge quotes the English Court of Appeal decision in Ex parte Gilchrist In Re Armstrong 17 QBD 521.5The journal cites 528 as relevant page

 .
 Can a married woman be made a bankrupt?

-On examination, we find that the court in Gilchrist was not at all speaking of a right to file a leave application under an over-arching statute like the CJA.
+On examination, we find that the court in Gilchrist did not at all refer to any right to file a ‘leave application’ under a statute like the CJA.

-The issue before that court was peculiar.
+The issue before Gilchrist was peculiar.
 It required the construction of the Bankruptcy Acts 1883 and 1869 and on sec 1(5) of the Married Women’s Property Act 1882.

 In English common law, a married woman could not be declared a bankrupt.
-However, if she traded separately from her husband, she could.
+However, if she traded separately from her husband, she could be.

-In Gilchrist, a married woman, who traded in a business separate from that of her husband, became a bankrupt.
-She had been given a life interest.
+In Gilchrist, a married woman, traded in a business separate from that of her husband.
+She was adjudged a bankrupt.
+Meanwhile, her relative left her a life interest in a property.

-After her, the property was to pass to her descendants.
+After her death, the property was to be passed to her descendants.

-She had a right to appoint someone as a trustee under a deed, but had not done so.
+She had a right to appoint a trustee under a deed, but had not done so.

-Was her right to appoint a trustee, ‘property’ under sec.1(5)?
+Was it her right to appoint a trustee, ‘property’ under sec.1(5)?
 If it was, her rights passed to the official assignee.
-If not, it was open for her to transfer her rights by was of a deed.
-Distinguishing a power of appointment over property – and the property itself, the Court of Appeal ruled that a right of appointment was not property.5 See Esher MR, at p.
+If not, it was open for her to transfer her rights by way of a deed.
+Distinguishing a power of appointment over property – and the property itself, the Court of Appeal ruled that a right of appointment was not hers.6 See Esher MR, at p.
 526.

 Therefore, that right could not pass into the bankrupt’s estate.

-There, the Divisional Court had refused to grant leave to appeal.
-It was because they thought they were ‘not wrong’.
-Esher MR chides them, saying that the Divisional Court’s jurisdiction to grant or refuse leave was not dependent on such a view, because the question was one of law that had arisen for the first time.
+In Gilchrist, the Divisional Court had refused to grant permission to appeal.
+It was because the judges thought they were ‘not wrong’.
+On appeal, Esher MR chides them, saying that the Divisional Court’s jurisdiction to grant or refuse leave was not dependent on such a view, because the question was one of law that had arisen for the first time.

 It is in this context that Lord Esher MR – whom Edgar J quoted – was dealing with an appeal from the Divisional Court.
 What Esher MR in fact said was–and it was obiter dicta –

-You note that the Court of Appeal did not decide that every application for leave required a ‘question of law that had arisen for the first time’.
+You will note that the Court of Appeal in Gilchrist did not decide that every application for leave required a ‘question of law that had arisen for the first time’.

 So, Mr Justice Edgar Joseph Jr., with respect, misunderstood the point behind Gilchrist.